 Mixing is the stage after the recording.
 It is the art of enhancing the sound of every element separately and combining all recorded tracks to fit in a sound field.
 Mixing Equipment includes EQs, compression, panning, reverb, delays, and other effects used for this purpose.

 Mastering is the stage after Mixing.
-It is the art of enhancing the quality of the entire mix, taking it a step further sonically to be ready for release, making sure it sounds well through multiple playback systems and compatible in different formats.
+It is the art of enhancing the quality of the entire mix, taking it a step further sonically to be ready for release, making sure it sounds well through multiple playback systems and in different formats.

 In case of an album or EP, all the tracks will have a consistent perceived loudness, Insertion of ISRC Codes, PQ codes, CD-Text, DDP, Apple Digital Master Formats, etc. More about Mastering

-Early reflections in Mastering are kept at minimum for a precise judgment without any barriers between the monitors and the engineer (an inclined ceiling is a plus).
-We often see a large console or desk in mixing studios which is important and practical (but has its drawbacks...).
+Early reflections and Noise in Mastering are kept at minimum for a precise judgment without any barrier between the monitors and the engineer.
+An inclined ceiling is a plus to reflect frequencies behind the listening position.

-Mastering Engineer is trained through years to listen in a macro perspective, concentrating on the whole stereo track as one group.
+Mastering Engineer gets trained through time to listen in a macro perspective, concentrating on the whole stereo track as one group.

-So, since Mastering is about enhancing the quality of the entire mix, wouldn't it be more logical to enhance the quality of this mix during mixing?
+So, Since Mastering is about Enhancing the Quality of the Entire Mix, Wouldn't it be more Logical to Enhance the Quality of this Mix during Mixing?